-On Saturday, July 19th, 2014 at the IOCDF Conference, five behavior therapists from the Houston OCD Program (Emily Anderson, PhD, Christen Sistrunk, MA, LPC, Naomi Zwecker, PhD, Jennifer Sy, PhD, and Jessica Gerfen, PhD) presented “Overcoming Unacceptable Thoughts” to adolescents and their family members.
+On Saturday, July 19th, 2014 at the IOCDF Conference, five behavior therapists from the McLean OCD Institute // Houston (Emily Anderson, PhD, Christen Sistrunk, MA, LPC, Naomi Zwecker, PhD, Jennifer Sy, PhD, and Jessica Gerfen, PhD) presented “Overcoming Unacceptable Thoughts” to adolescents and their family members.

 What are “unacceptable” thoughts?
 Everyone has a strange thought now and then.
 What we are talking about are unwanted and intrusive thoughts that are violent, sexual, or blasphemous in nature.
 These thoughts are so disturbing to the adolescent that it causes significant anxiety.
 Very often these thoughts are a symptom of Obsessive Compulsive Disorder and, to cope with this anxiety, the person with OCD performs compulsions to neutralize or counteract the obsessional thought.

 Who gets these types of thoughts?
 Adolescents who have “unacceptable” thoughts often believe these thoughts are rare, that they are the only one in the world who has these thoughts.
 They often think that these thoughts are so strange and horrible that others couldn’t possibly also have similar thoughts.
 However, 25-40% (or more) of people with OCD have “unacceptable” thoughts.
 That’s 750,000 to 3.6 million people in the United States.